Romchik38/site2/doc/admin/login.md

 User with `ADMIN_ROOT` can do all the same and can visit `Manage users`.
 It should be noted that `Manage users` is a placeholder.
 This page does nothing.

 Read more about [authorization](./authorization.md)

+## Loggin

+The [access logger](./../logging/readme.md) is used to save messages about failed authentication attempts.

+file to log - `app/var/access.log`.